 When you apply for car insurance then they will examine your application and decide to cover you or not as per your risk.
 They evaluate your application as per many factors and as per their underwriting they may also reject the application.
 The insurance company has no obligation to provide you coverage as per your requirements.
 Many factors may affect your insurability and when they decide to cover you this would affect how they calculate premiums.
 Sometimes your insurance company may refuse coverage at renewal.
-Or, they may increase your premiums so high that you have no option left than to shop around and seek coverage elsewhere.
+Or, they may increase your premiums so high that you have no option left other than to shop around and seek coverage elsewhere.

 As much as there is competition in the insurance industry, at the same time insurers may not want to cover a risk that could prove very costly later.
-However, the entire insurance industry may not deny you and then you may have an option to get insurance from Facility Association.
+However, the entire insurance industry may not deny you and then you may have an option to get insurance from the Facility Association.
 The auto insurance industry established the Facility Association to provide coverage to those denied by the regular market.

 Can Car Insurance Companies Deny Coverage

-If the car insurance company’s underwriters determine that there is a high risk in offering coverage to an applicant then they may deny.
+If the car insurance company’s underwriters determine that there is a high risk in offering coverage to an applicant then they may deny it.
 It is necessary that every insurance company has to file their entire underwriting rules with the FSCO.
 After the FSCO reviews and approves these rules then that insurance company may not deny coverage as per a different rule.
 The insurance company has to provide you a written valid reason if they deny you coverage or refuse to renew your policy.
-They must also inform you the applicable underwriting rule that they used to deny you insurance.
+They must also inform you of the applicable underwriting rule that they used to deny you insurance.

 The insurance company may not file certain underwriting conditions to deny coverage.
-These include credit history, mental or physical disability, the location of residence or vehicle and if you are a new driver in Canada.
+These include credit history, mental or physical disability, the location of residence or vehicle, and if you are a new driver in Canada.

 Car Insurance Declined Reasons